Northern Virginia: Recreation

 Northern Virginia is home to many activities for families and individuals, including biking/walking trails, sports leagues, recreation facilities, museums, historic homes, and parks.

 It is home to the Northern Virginia Swim League, which comprises 102 community pools, and NVSL-Dive, which is composed of 47 teams in Fairfax and Arlington counties.
 The swim and dive teams compete over the course of 5–6 weeks from the end of June through the first weekend in August.

-The National Capital Area Council operates in the D.C Area.
+The National Capital Area Council operates in the Washington metropolitan area.
 It serves localities in the Washington D.C Metropolitan Area.
 In Northern Virginia, it has chapters and divisions that serve, Fairfax County, Loudoun County, Prince William County, Stafford County, Arlington County, the City of Alexandria, and the City of Fairfax.
 It also serves Caroline County, the City of Fredericksburg, and Spotsylvania County.

 The National Capital Soccer League serves soccer leagues and associations in the Washington D.C Metropolitan Area.
 It includes Northern Virginia soccer associations in Fairfax County, Loudoun County, Prince William County, Stafford County, Arlington County, the City of Fredericksburg, the City of Alexandria, the City of Fairfax, and one soccer association in Culpeper County, Winchester, and Warrenton.